 In 1866 Levi Griffin sold Carver House Hotel to Swedish immigrant Charles A. Blomquist, who was also one of Carver's early citizens.
 C. A. Blomquist (sometimes spelled Bloomquist) was born in Sweden on April 2, 1833 and immigrated to America, going first to Chicago, Illinois.
 In April 1854 Blomquist relocated to St. Paul, Minnesota where he found work as a carpenter.
 In 1857, the same year he was married to Henrietta Swanson, he moved to Carver where he took part in Carver's steamboat business for the next 10 years.
-In 1867 Blomquist opened a billiard hall in the basement of the Carver House Hotel.
+In the U.S. Civil War Draft Registrations of the 1860s Blomquist described his occupation as a bar keeper.
+In 1867 Blomquist opened a billiard hall in the basement of the Carver House Hotel, and the following year he was elected to the Carver town council.
+In Nov.
+1869 the Carver town meeting was held at the Planter's House, probably one of many held there.
 In May 1870 Blomquist received the appointment to take the 1870 U.S. Census in Carver County, and in 1880, he would again take the census for Carver.
 In the Minnesota Gazatteer and Business Directory for 1872 Charles Blomquist was advertised as a hotel and saloon proprietor, and in 1873 as a saloon proprietor.
 For a time he moved to Minneapolis where he ran the Orient House Hotel from 1873-75, after which Blomquist returned to Carver to reopen the hotel as the Planter's House Hotel.
 In 1878 Nicholas Schoenborn opened a barbershop in the hotel, and that same year Blomquit planted shade trees in front of the hotel, the first shade trees planted in Carver.
-In January 1878 Blomquist sold the Planter's House to a certain Mr. Felgerson, but Blomquist seems to have reacquired it and continued on in the business in the early 1880s before selling it again in 1883.
+In January 1878 Blomquist sold the Planter's House to a certain Mr.

+Felgerson, but Blomquist seems to have reacquired it and continued on in the business in the early 1880s before selling it again in 1883.
 In 1879 Blomquist served as Carver Justice of the Peace.
-In 1882 Charles Blomquist served a term as President (Mayor) of the Carver Village Council.
-In February 1884 a Grand Ball was held at the Planter's House, and in July 1885 the Planter's House had a grand reopening of some sort, with the Carver Cornet

-Band providing entertainment.
+In 1882 Charles Blomquist received a Carver liquor license, promising not to sell on election days and to keep a quiet and orderly house and not to permit gambling with cards or any other device for money in his place of business.
+In 1882 Blomquist served a term as president (mayor) of the Carver village council.
+In February 1884 a Grand Ball was held at the Planter's House, and in July 1885 the Planter's House had a grand reopening of some sort, with the Carver Cornet Band providing entertainment.
 In 1885 a certain Grossman or Crossman was running the Planter's house.
 The Planter's House then included a barber shop, which in April 1886 was moved to the Farmer's House Hotel, which may have been owned by Richard Neunsinger and Kusseth Oberle and situated on the southwest corner of Broadway and 4th Street West in Carver.
 By the 1890s Blomquist, whose name is sometimes spelled Bloomquist, was living in Minneapolis.